 How Do Phobia Sufferers Behave?

-Thermophobia sufferers take extreme measures to avoid heat at all costs.
+Those with thermophobia take extreme measures to avoid heat.
 They may even move to colder climates or stay indoors in air-conditioned rooms all day.
-Some thermophobic people limit their diet to cool or cold food.
-And even though the person suffering may realize that the fear is irrational, there’s not much that the person can do.
+Some with thermophobia limit their diet to cool or cold food.
+And even though the person suffering may realize the fear is irrational, there’s not much they can do.
 They may start adopting safety behaviors like completely avoiding going out during the daytime.

 What Causes Thermophobia?